FarhanAlam-Official/deessa/docs/GO_LIVE_PAYMENTS.md

-# Deesha Foundation – Payments Architecture & Go-Live Guide
+# deessa Foundation – Payments Architecture & Go-Live Guide

 This document explains how the donation payment system works (Stripe + Khalti + eSewa), how to configure it per environment, and how to safely go live.